+If the Measure Units HMI supports a BEV (Battery Electric Vehicle) HMI (ex no Gallons or Liters shown) than the “BEV” units values shall be used above for feature number 0x0901.

 When the Miles and Gallons HMI is selected the Centerstack Settings HMI Client shall send 0x00 Miles and Gallons to the Measure Units Feature Settings Server.

-The “0x01 Miles and Gallons (UK only) / ” this will not be sent by the Centerstack Settings HMI Client when the Miles and Gallons HMI is selected by the user.
+The “0x01 Miles and Gallons (UK only) / BEV: Miles and kWh (mi/kWh) (UK only)” this will not be sent by the Centerstack Settings HMI Client when the Miles and Gallons HMI is selected by the user.

-The Feature Settings Server may respond back to Feature.Rq(Configuration = 0x0 Miles and Gallons / ) with either Feature.St(Configuration = 0x00 or 0x01) and the Centerstack Settings HMI Client shall treat them the same and update the Miles and Gallons HMI for either response.
+The Feature Settings Server may respond back to Feature.Rq(Configuration = 0x0 Miles and Gallons / BEV: Miles and kWh (mi/kWh)) with either Feature.St(Configuration = 0x00 or 0x01) and the Centerstack Settings HMI Client shall treat them the same and update the Miles and Gallons HMI / BEV HMI for either response.

 Unless noted otherwise what is set in Feature Number 0x0901 will be used by other Settings features with distance units (ex miles or kilometers) in this specification to display those HMI settings as Metric or Imperial units.
 Speed settings are not covered by Measure Units.

-“Miles and Gallons” set to “Imperial Distance Units for HMI”
+“Miles and Gallons / BEV: Miles and kWh (mi/kWh)” set to “Imperial Distance Units for HMI”

-“Liter/100 km” or “km/Liter ” set to “Metric Distance units for HMI”
+“Liter/100 km / BEV: km and kWh (kWh/100km)” or “km/Liter / BEV: km and kWH (km/kWh)” set to “Metric Distance units for HMI”

 When the Cluster Measure Units feature server responds back to the Feature.Rq signal with the updated FBMP Feature.St signal the Cluster shall also update the non-FBMP Disp_Miles_Kilometers.st CAN Distance status signal below from the Vehicle Settings SPSS.

-“Miles and Gallons” set to “Imperial”
+“Miles and Gallons / BEV: Miles and kWh (mi/kWh)” set to “Imperial”

-“Liter/100 km” or “km/Liter ” set to “Metric”
+“Liter/100 km / BEV: km and kWh (kWh/100km)” or “km/Liter / BEV: km and kWH (km/kWh)” set to “Metric”

 MD-REQ-025451-Disp_Miles_Kilometers.St (TcSE ROIN-297373)